jinlHe/PeFoMed/README.md

 # PeFoMed
-This is the implementation of [PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging](https://arxiv.org/abs/2401.02797).
+This is the official implementation of [PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging](https://arxiv.org/abs/2401.02797).

 ## Acknowledgement